JasonHartmann/club-royale-offers-extension/.github/COPILOT_INSTRUCTIONS.md

 6. Keep global exposures explicit: write `window.ModuleName = ModuleName;` within the feature file if necessary for runtime access.
 7. ALWAYS place styles in CSS under /styles rather than inline
 8. Avoid adding defensive runtime null/`if` checks around module usage in consumer modules (for example, avoid `if (window.X) window.X.doThing()` everywhere).
   - Instead, ensure the module is loaded before the consumer by updating `manifest.json` ordering or by defining modules as bare identifiers included in `app.js`.
   - The preferred pattern is to guarantee load order and call module functions directly (e.g., `ModuleName.init()`), not to scatter runtime guards.
   - If you cannot guarantee load order, do not silently wrap calls with `if` checks that hide bugs; either reorder scripts, add a getter in `app.js`, or ask the repo owner for guidance.
+9. Do **not** add module-availability probes such as `if (typeof ProfileIdManager !== 'undefined' && ProfileIdManager)` or similar fallbacks; rely on manifest ordering and let missing symbols fail loudly so load-order regressions surface immediately.

 Why this matters
 -----------------